Frequently Asked Questions

 Is there any additional cost for adding a domestic partner as a dependent?

 The cost of covering a domestic partner may result in “imputed income” that is taxable to the employee.
-Imputed income is the difference between the cost of providing the insurance to the employee with and without the cost of covering a domestic partner (contact HR for more details).
+Imputed income is the difference between the cost of providing the insurance to the employee with and without the cost of covering a domestic partner (contact payroll for more details).

 What are the OEBB office business hours, if I need to contact them with questions?